-In Feed Native Advertising: Best Practice for Publishers
+In-Feed Native Advertising: Best Practices for Publishers

 In Feed native advertising is the best known native ad format.
 They are ads inserted into the newsfeeds and timelines (in feed social), product listings (in feed commerce) or content boards (in feed content) of prominent apps.
 Crucially, they fit the form and function, whilst benefitting from large audiences of app users.

 But which platforms offer in feed mobile native adverts?
 And as a publisher, how can you develop your apps to maximize in feed opportunities?
 We examine the flag bearers running in feed adverts to highlight best practices.

 Facebook in-feed adverts are the best known within the mobile advertising business.
 These native ads populate the Facebook feed and generate multi billion dollar revenues.
 Being versatile and effective, they are suitable for a variety of purposes ranging from acquisition to retargeting.

 The key to Facebook’s success with these adverts is the quality of the targeting.
 Advertisers are able to leverage the enormous amount of data provided by Facebook’s billion strong user base, allowing them to target users precisely by demographic information, geographical data, interests, device type and more.